MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-onprem.md

 #### Utilizing Read-Scale Out

 If you run the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] database in a High Availability architecture, you can utilize the built-in **Read Scale-Out** feature in Azure SQL Database or SQL Server to load-balance read-only workloads by using the capacity of one of the read-only replicas instead of sharing the read-write replica (also known as the primary database).
 This way read-only workloads (reports, queries, and API pages) will be isolated from the main read-write workload (codeunits) and will not affect the performance of business processes.
-As an added bonus, read-only workloads will run on a dedicated database and their performance will likely be better.

-For emore information, see [Utilizing Read Scale-Out for Better Performance](database-read-scale-out-overview.md)
+For more information, see [Utilizing Read Scale-Out for Better Performance](database-read-scale-out-overview.md).

 #### Troubleshooting database performance issues